jostrm/azure-enterprise-scale-ml-usage/README.md

 ## Simple mode VS Advanced mode
 This repo is the *simple mode* to setup an AIFactory.
 This contains automation to:
-- Automate the [full manual AIFactory setup process seen here](https://github.com/jostrm/azure-enterprise-scale-ml/blob/main/documentation/v2/10-19/13-setup-aifactory.md), estimated time effort 2h.
+- Automate the [full manual AIFactory setup process seen here](https://github.com/jostrm/azure-enterprise-scale-ml/blob/main/documentation/v2/10-19/13-setup-aifactory.md).
+Estimated time effort for manual setup is 2h, and is reduced to 10min with this repo.
-- Set default vaules for all 30 [AIFactory based parameters seen here](https://github.com/jostrm/azure-enterprise-scale-ml/blob/main/documentation/v2/10-19/13-parameters-ado.md), estimated time effort 1h.
+- Set default vaules for all 30 [AIFactory based parameters seen here](https://github.com/jostrm/azure-enterprise-scale-ml/blob/main/documentation/v2/10-19/13-parameters-ado.md), saving you estimated time effort of 1h.

+The ESML AIFactory with manual seup is said to accelerate setup from 500-1500h down to ~4h setup time.<br>
-Leaving only a hand-full variables for you you to setup in [.env.template](./.env.template) in this repo.
+This repo accelerates even further, below 1h, since leaving only a hand-full of variables to setup in [.env.template](./.env.template)
+-> Making it a good choice to quickly setup infrastructure securely for AI-hackathons, workshops, education - scenarios where you are OK if naming convention does not comply 100% with your organizations choices, and you don't need to peer it to your Hub - e.g. where `AIFAcotry standalone mode` is OK.

 > [!NOTE]
 > You can still go into *advanced mode*, and edit all parameters.
 You will find them here in the [parameters](aifactory\parameters)